 If you're unhappy with how your bathroom or kitchen cabinets look, you basically have three options: cabinet replacement (most expensive), cabinet refacing (middle of the line), and cabinet refinishing (least expensive).

 Refacing your cabinets is a good choice if your current cabinet layout works for you and the cabinets are well-constructed and in relatively good condition.
-With refacing, you can create a radically different look for your cabinets–say, going from Tuscan to Shaker style–without the expense of buying new ones.
+With refacing, you can create a radically different look for your cabinets–say, going from Tuscan to Shaker-style without the expense of buying new ones.

 Below are a few additional ways to tell if your cabinets are good candidates for refacing:

 - Sturdily constructed cabinet boxes.
-Your cabinet boxes should be made of plywood or medium density fiberboard (MDF) panels that are in good condition.
+Your cabinet boxes should be made of plywood or medium-density fiberboard (MDF) panels that are in good condition.

 - Hardware that's in good shape.
 While you can change out knobs and drawer pulls, other hardware should be in good shape.
 Specifically, drawer tracks and internal storage elements like shelves and racks must be working and undamaged.
 If drawers don't open smoothly or if cabinets lack storage features, it's not worth it to spend the money to reface them.

 - You want an eco-friendly alternative.
-Refacing isn't just budget-friendly, it's also planet-friendly.
-It keeps your old cabinet boxes out of a landfill, and prevents more trees from being felled to make new ones.
+Refacing isn't just budget-friendly — it's also planet-friendly.
+It keeps your old cabinet boxes out of a landfill and prevents more trees from being felled to make new ones.

-In some cases, you might be able to get away with cabinet refinishing, which is cheaper and less time intensive than refacing.
+In some cases, you might be able to get away with cabinet refinishing, which is cheaper and less time-intensive than refacing.

 And, of course, not all cabinets are worth saving.
 If your cabinets are poorly made, have structural problems, are damaged, aren't exactly where you want them or lack the storage features you want, skip refacing and rip them out.
-Learn more about the cost to install new cabinets.

-- Confirm that your carpenter is licensed: Find a licensed, qualified professional with experience refacing cabinets.
+When you start looking at cabinet refacing companies near you, confirm that your carpenter is licensed.
+Find a licensed, qualified professional with experience refacing cabinets.